Alain Badiou's Mistake: Two Postulates of Dialectic Materialism: Historical Insight: From Categories to Geometry

-Grothendieck's crucial insight relied on his observation that if morphisms of varieties were considered by their 'adjoint' field of functions, the geometric epimorphisms related to monomorphisms of fields.
-There was a \textit{structural analogue} between the consistent inclusions of spaces and the algebraic relations of fields.
-The analogue was not inevitable however: the category of fields did not have an operator analogous to pull-backs (fibre products) \textit{unless embedded to a larger category of rings}, in which pull-backs have a co-dual of tensor products $\otimes$.
-While a traditional Kuratowski covering space is locally 'split' --- as mathematicians call it --- the same was not true for the dual category of fields in which every morphism is a mono, that is, an injection.
-This lead Grothendieck to understand the necessity to replace neighborhoods $U \into X$ with the more general category of maps $U \to X$ that are not necessarily monic.
+Grothendieck's crucial insight drew on his observation that if morphisms of varieties were considered by their 'adjoint' field of functions, it was possible to consider geometric morphisms as equivalent to algebraic ones.
+The algebraic category was restrictive, however, because field-morphisms are always monomorphisms which makes geometric morphisms epis: to generalize the notion of a neighbourhood to algebraic category he needed to embed algebraic fields into a larger category of rings.
+While a traditional Kuratowski covering space is locally 'split'---as mathematicians call it---the same was not true for the dual category of fields.
+In other words, the category of fields did not have an operator analogous to pull-backs (fibre products) unless considered as being embedded within rings fro which pull-backs have a co-dual expressed by the tensor operator $\otimes$.
+Grothendieck thus realized he could replace 'incorporeal' or contained neighborhoods $U \into X$ by a more relational description: as maps $U \to X$ that are not necessarily monic, but which correspond to ring-morphisms instead.